Q: How can I check the status of my submitted application?

 A: We cannot substitute the MCAT for the GRE.
 We are really interested in seeing an applicant's ability to think and write critically, as well as his or her math and science foundation.

 Q: Should I contact faculty with similar research interests prior to submitting an application?

-A: It isn't a requirement to get in touch with faculty before you apply to the program, but we strongly recommend that you to get to know the person you might work with before you apply.
+A: We strongly recommend that you get in touch with faculty (with research interests similar to your own) before you apply to the program.
 Information on faculty fields of interest can be found on specific faculty member's webpages.